Detecting Adversarial Attacks On Audiovisual Speech Recognition: Experimental Setup

 \subsection{Attacks}

 We evaluate our proposed method using two adversarial attacks on both modalities.
 We assume a white-box scenario, where the parameters of models are known to the attacker.

 \textit{Attacks against Word-level Classification}: Attacks such as FGSM and BIM are suitable for word recognition models trained on the LRW dataset.
-For FGSM, $\epsilon^A$ for the audio stream and $\epsilon^V$ for the video stream, were chosen heuristically.
-In our case, we set $\epsilon^A$ to 1024 and $\epsilon^V$ to 16\footnote{Pixel values are in the range of [0, 255].
+For FGSM, we consider three values for $\epsilon^A$ used in the audio stream (256, 512, 1024) and three values for $\epsilon^V$ for the video stream (4, 8, 16)\footnote{Pixel values are in the range of [0, 255].
 Audio samples are in the range of [-32768, 32767].}.
 For BIM, the step size $\alpha^V$ was set to 1 in the image domain, which means the value of each pixel is changed by 1 at each iteration.
 The step size $\alpha^A$ in the audio domain is set to 64.
 We follow the number of iterations setting suggested by \cite{kurakin2016adversarial}, which is selected to be $\min(\epsilon^V+4, 1.25\epsilon^V)$.

 \textit{Attacks against Continuous Speech Recognition}: For attacking a speech recognition model trained on GRID we use a recently proposed targeted attack \cite{carlini2018audio}.
-The maximum change allowed as defined by $\epsilon$ (see Eq. \ref{eq:optimisation-based attack}) is initialised to 2048 and 32 for audio and video, respectively, and is reduced during iterative optimisation.
-We implement the attack with 1000 iterations.
+The maximum distortion allowed as defined by $\epsilon$ (see Eq. \ref{eq:optimisation-based attack}) is limited in $\{256, 512, 1024\}$, $\{4, 8, 16\}$ for audio and video, respectively, and is reduced during iterative optimisation.
+We implement the attack with 800 iterations.
 In our studies, 10 random utterances are selected as target utterances.
 300 adversarial examples are randomly selected for each target utterance.